meke/OmoiKondara/README.txt

-# Original Proguram Written by Hiromasa YOSHIMOTO <y@momonga-linux.org>
+# Original Program Written by Hiromasa YOSHIMOTO <y@momonga-linux.org>

 OmoiKondara is a tool to be used in order to work efficiently in the development package MomongaLinux